CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 In 2017, Carey adopted a new strategic plan that brings together the passion, skills and expertise of our staff and faculty to be known as one entity; Carey Theological College.
 As an accredited academic institution grounded in Christ-centred, biblically-faithful, and missions-focussed Christian leadership, Carey continues to be committed to offering world-class theological degrees and Christian discipleship training to the whole family of God.
 ### <a name="accreditation--affiliation"></a>Accreditation & Affiliation
-Carey Theological College is evangelical and utterly committed to Jesus Christ and His gospel.
+<div id="accreditation--affiliation-content">Carey Theological College is evangelical and utterly committed to Jesus Christ and His gospel.
 Doctrinally, it takes its position in the mainstream of evangelical Protestantism.
 It is committed to the historic, orthodox teachings of Christianity as revealed in the Scriptures.
 This theological position allows for working relationships with various churches and para-church ministries, demonstrating openness while remaining true to the Baptist community.

 Carey is a graduate theological college and holds a charter from the Province of British Columbia to grant graduate theological degrees.
 Carey holds the Education Quality Assurance (EQA) designation, indicating that it meets or exceeds quality assurance standards set by the province of B.C.